-People - More than 10,000 McCormick employees are the key ingredient in our success.
-Globally, our culture is founded on multiple management, which has led to high performance across the organization.

-Growth - Through our growth strategies, we are meeting the increased consumer demand for flavor in markets around the world.
-In 2014, new products launched in the last three years accounted for 8% of net sales, our latest acquisition added two percentage points to sales growth and we increased our investment in brand marketing by 9%.
-Our Comprehensive Continuous Improvement (CCI) program continues to be our fuel for growth.
-Led by this program, we delivered nearly \$70 million of 2014 cost savings.

-Performance - In 2014, we achieved solid increases in sales and profit and generated strong cash flow.
-We grew sales 3% with increases in both our consumer and industrial businesses, and earnings per share rose to \$3.34.
-Cash flow from operations reached \$504 million and we returned a record \$437 million of cash to shareholders through dividends and share repurchases.
+- People More than 10,000 McCormick employees around the world are the key ingredient to our success.
+Our Company is founded on a participative, multiple management culture which has led to success and high performance across the organization. - Growth Our global business is well-aligned with today's consumer and an increasing demand for flavor.
+In markets around the world, we are driving growth through our base business, innovation and expanded distribution, as well as customer intimacy and consumer insights.
+We are fueling these investments in growth through our Comprehensive Continuous Improvement (CCI) program.
+Led by this program, we delivered nearly \$98 million of cost savings in 2015. - Performance We achieved solid underlying performance in sales and profit in 2015.
+This increase was driven by both our consumer and industrial segments.
+Cash flow from operations reached a record \$590 million, and we returned \$351 million of cash to shareholders through dividends and share repurchases.

 McCormick's Board of Directors and leadership team are directing our strategy and setting our course for growth.
-Departing from our Board is Bill Stevens, who has served as a director since 1988 and as Chair of our Compensation Committee.
+Departing from our Board is John Bilbrey, who has served as a director since 2005.
 We sincerely appreciate his contributions and service.
-Retiring from the Company after more than 30 years of distinguished service and strong leadership are Chuck Langmead, President - Global Industrial Business and Geoff Carpenter, Vice President, General Counsel & Secretary.
+We are pleased to have two new independent directors join McCormick's Board in 2015: Maritza Montiel, former Deputy CEO and Vice Chairman of Deloitte LLP and Michael Conway, President, Global Channel Development for Starbucks Coffee Company.